Clover83/aivoconvert/README.md

 This command changes the joiner to be " || ", this means when using the full value in the attrubute the output will look like this:
 > Thaigryta med röd curry, mango och ris/matvete || Karibisk biff med lime och mynta dressing

-The joiner can be any string at all, but avoid using html and other special character as they will be escaped throught the html.escape() function.
+The joiner can be any string at all, but avoid using html and other special character as they will be escaped through the html.escape() function.

 `aivoconvert.py example.html ../modified.html --attribute data-mat`